Muhammad Gohar Shah: Political career

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Jamiat Ulema-e-Islam (F) (JUI-F) from Constituency PF-13 (Charsadda) in 1988 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Jamiat Ulema-e-Islam (F) (JUI-F) from Constituency PF-13 (Charsadda) in the 1988 Pakistani general election, but was unsuccessful.
 He received 7,773 votes and lost the seat to a candidate of Awami National Party (ANP).

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of JUI-F from Constituency PF-13 (Charsadda) in 1990 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of JUI-F from Constituency PF-13 (Charsadda) in the 1990 Pakistani general election, but was unsuccessful.
 He received 12,457 votes and lost the seat to a candidate of ANP.

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Islami Jamhoori Mahaz (IJM) from Constituency PF-13 (Charsadda) in 1993 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Islami Jamhoori Mahaz (IJM) from Constituency PF-13 (Charsadda) in the 1993 Pakistani general election, but was unsuccessful.
 He received 8.728 votes and lost the seat to a candidate of ANP.

-Shah ran for the seat of National Assembly of Pakistan as a candidate of JUI-F from Constituency NA-5 (Charsadda) in 1997 Pakistani general election, but was unsuccessful.
+Shah ran for the seat of National Assembly of Pakistan as a candidate of JUI-F from Constituency NA-5 (Charsadda) in the 1997 Pakistani general election, but was unsuccessful.
 He received 34,733 votes and lost the seat to Asfandyar Wali Khan.

-Shah was elected to the National Assembly as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-7 (Charsadda-I) in 2002 Pakistani general election.
+Shah was elected to the National Assembly as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-7 (Charsadda-I) in the 2002 Pakistani general election.
 He received 55,917 votes and defeated Asfandyar Wali Khan.

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of MMA from Constituency PK-20 (Charsadda-IV) in 2008 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of MMA from Constituency PK-20 (Charsadda-IV) in the 2008 Pakistani general election, but was unsuccessful.
 He secured 4,860 votes and lost the seat to Aftab Ahmad Khan Sherpao.

-Shah was re-elected to the National Assembly as a candidate of JUI-F from Constituency NA-7 (Charsadda-I) in 2013 Pakistani general election.
+Shah was re-elected to the National Assembly as a candidate of JUI-F from Constituency NA-7 (Charsadda-I) in the 2013 Pakistani general election.
 He received 53,610 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.